 1. Use the Maximum Amount — But Only If They’re Relevant

-• How many hashtags can you add?
-So, Instagram allows 30 hashtags per post.
+• Instagram allows 30 hashtags per post

 2. Mix Different Hashtag Types